-“There are a few people who have a natural talent, who have studied the art and are creating fantastic new music.
+“There are a few people who have a natural talent.
+Who have studied the art and are creating fantastic new music.
 I love some of the new things I have been hearing.
-Sampling doesn’t bother me when its creative and repectful.
+Besides, sampling doesn’t bother me when its creative and repectful.
 Creative people are about the beauty of the art.
-A great number of people out here are just trying to make a quick Buck.
+On the other hand, a great number of others out here are just trying to make a quick Buck.
 God bless ’em.
-In the end the best stuff, the stuff that makes you feel good – the stuff that lasts for years will always be done by the real creative, inventive souls.”
+Even though, in the end, the best stuff, the stuff that makes you feel good… The stuff that lasts for years will always be the result of the real creative, inventive souls.”

-What does inspire you this current trend seing yesteryears music being revamped either via remixes, reedits or reissues?
+What does inspire you this current trend seing yesteryears music resurfacing either via remixes, reedits or reissues?

 How do you feel about knowing that your name is considered as a key word for second hand records sellers on eBay?
-And I’m not even talking about the amount of money reached by auctions on some of your productions (ie. Clyde Alexander’s ‘Got To Have Your Love’ original pressing going up to US$ 500)?
+And I’m not even talkin’ about the amount of money which auctions on some of your productions have come to reach.
+Like for instance Clyde Alexander’s ‘Got To Have Your Love’ original pressing going up to US$ 500?

-“Let’s have a clearer idea about who you are while evoking names, periods, labels, places or pieces of music, beginning with New York City…”
+“Let’s have a clearer idea about who you are while evoking names, labels, pieces of music, periods, places.
+Beginning with New York City…”

 “I was born and raised in New York.
-I have travelled all over the world, Lived in different cities.
+I have travelled all over the world and lived in different cities.
 My center and my life energy is here, and this is where I will always return.
 While I have absorbed a lot of good vibes from other places, I feel that I can walk these streets 24/7.
 This is my home.”

 “The United States are a work in progress.
-There are a lot of things that need fixing.
+We got a lot of things that need fixing.
 Over all, I am glad I grew up here.
 In other countries, I may have been respected more as an artist.
 I might even have been taken care of for life.
-I wouldn’t trade my life for ten seconds.”
+There’s no way I would trade my life for ten seconds though.”

 Patrick Adams: That was then…